Z3 Digital Terms of Service

 2.3 Billing and Payment.
 Service Provider shall prepare and submit invoices to Client via email for all recurring Services performed and Expenses incurred on a monthly basis.
 Service Provider will bill Client separately for one-time/intermittent Services performed.
 Client will pay invoices in U.S. dollars within 15 days of the date of Service Provider’s invoice.
 Payments due hereunder must be made by credit card, ACH debit, or such other method as may be agreed upon by the Service Provider.
 Client shall have no right of offset or withholding under this Agreement.
 Any amounts not paid by Client when due to Service Provider shall be subject to a late payment fee of 10% of the total unpaid and overdue account balance every 14 calendar days, compounded monthly.

-If any amounts due to Service Provider from Client becomes past due for any reason, Service Provider may at its option and without further notice withhold further Services, and Service Provider may retain control of Client’s online profiles and domains until all invoices have been paid in full, and such withholding of Services and/or exercise of control shall not be considered a breach or default of any of Service Provider’s obligations under this Agreement
+If any amounts due to Service Provider from Client becomes past due for any reason, Service Provider may at its option and without further notice withhold further Services, and Service Provider may retain control of Client’s online profiles and domains and may deactivate, change or redirect said accounts/domains until all invoices have been paid in full, and such withholding of Services and/or exercise of control shall not be considered a breach or default of any of Service Provider’s obligations under this Agreement.

 ARTICLE 3.
 WARRANTY